Legitimate Power: Everything You Need to Know

 Foster Respect

 Legitimate power, when exercised judiciously, fosters an environment of respect and trust.
-Employees tend to respect leaders who have been officially vested with the authority to lead, especially when such leaders demonstrate competence and fairness in their decision-making process and don’t use their formal power for personal gain.
+Employees tend to respect leaders officially vested with the authority to lead, especially when they demonstrate competence and fairness in their decision-making process and don’t use their formal power for personal gain.

 Applying Legitimate Power Effectively